terrychenism/caffe-windows-cudnn/README.md

 Please let me know if you found issues.

-Thanks @happynear and NIU ZHIHENG (https://github.com/niuzhiheng/caffe)
+Thanks @happynear and NIU ZHIHENG (https://github.com/niuzhiheng/caffe) for contribution caffe on windows.